ajunlonglive/MoroutinesProject/Docs/README_EN.md

 Moroutines have the following events:
 - `Reseted` - is triggered when the moroutine resets to its initial state.
 - `Running` - is triggered immediately after the `Run` method is called.
-- `Stopped` - only triggers when the moruthine is stopped (but not terminated).
+- `Stopped` - only triggers when the moroutine is stopped (but not terminated).
 - Completed` - Triggers when the coroutine is finished.

 You can subscribe to any of these events when needed.
 The subscript method must match the following signature: